nonsequitur/smex/README.markdown

 currently selected command.

 `M-.` jumps to the definition of the selected command.

+### Accessing new commands
+Detecting new command definitions is slow.
+To guarantee snappiness, Smex' command caches aren't refreshed automatically.

+Call Smex a second time while it's already running to force it to update and to rebuild its suggestions; e.g. to access commands of a library you have just loaded.

+Additionally, you can teach Smex to update its caches after Emacs has been idle for 60 seconds: `(smex-auto-update)`.
+(Provide an integer argument for a custom time period in seconds.)

 ### Show unbound commands
 `smex-show-unbound-commands` shows frequently used commands that have